Dmdv/modern-go-bootstrap/etc/ansible/roles/deployment/README.md

 Requirements
 ------------

-`modern-go-application` role should be applied to the host (either in a separate or in the same playbook).
+`modern-go-bootstrap` role should be applied to the host (either in a separate or in the same playbook).

 Role Variables
 --------------